mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

 You will download one dataset as a shapefile and the other as GeoJSON so you can also review how QGIS handles different vector formats.

-1. Create a project folder on your computer, something like `Week02Labs`, where you will keep both the data and the QGIS project file.
+1. Create a project folder on your computer, something like `Week01Labs`, where you will keep both the data and the QGIS project file.
 2. Download the following datasets into that folder:

 - Download the **Zipped Object** for **1:1,000,000-Scale County Boundaries of the United States, 2014** from https://earthworks.stanford.edu/catalog/stanford-wg010mf7692.
-- Download the **GeoJSON** export for **10-Degree Graticule Grid, World, 1:10 million, 2012** from https://earthworks.stanford.edu/catalog/stanford-fr122tq8910.
+- Download the **GeoJSON** for **10-Degree Graticule Grid, World, 1:10 million, 2012** from [https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/stanford-fr122tq8910-geojson.json](https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/stanford-fr122tq8910-geojson.json). *(EarthWorks is currently unable to generate GeoJSON derivatives, so use this course data copy instead.)*

 ![](../week02/images/20250408_124031_image.png)